 Best Period Tracker Apps in 2026

-Here’s a straight-up comparison of period tracker apps, based on accuracy, privacy, features, and which one you’ll probably stick with long-term.
+Here’s a clear comparison of period tracker apps based on cycle prediction, privacy, fertility features, ease of use, and which app you’re most likely to keep using.

-Let’s clear this up first, Pregnancy App isn’t a period tracker.
-Our apps, ZenPregnancy and Contraction Timer, are made for pregnancy, not menstrual cycle tracking.
-We wrote this because a lot of people searching for period trackers land here.
-And honestly, we’d rather point you to the right tool than pretend we’re something we’re not.
+Pregnancy App is not a period tracker.
+Our apps, ZenPregnancy and Contraction Timer, are built for pregnancy, labor, and birth rather than menstrual cycle tracking.
+We created this guide because many people searching for period trackers land here, and we want to point you toward the right tool.

-If you’re tracking your period and trying to conceive, a good period tracker is usually the best place to start.
-Once you're pregnant, that's where our tools pick up — with hypnobirthing meditations, a contraction timer, kick counter, and due date calculator.
+If you’re tracking your period while trying to conceive, a good cycle tracker is usually the best place to start.
+Once you’re pregnant, Pregnancy App can help with hypnobirthing meditations, a contraction timer, a baby kick counter, a due date calculator, and pregnancy-focused guidance.

 1